OWASP/www-project-wrongsecrets/tab_ctf.md

 ## CTF

-Currently we support playing CTFs with OWASP WrongSecrets!
+We support playing CTFs with OWASP WrongSecrets!
 Want to know more?
-Have a look at [the github README](https://github.com/commjoen/wrongsecrets#ctf) and [the additional CTF documentation](https://github.com/commjoen/wrongsecrets/blob/master/ctf-instructions.md)
+Have a look at [the Git repo README](https://github.com/commjoen/wrongsecrets#ctf) and [the additional CTF documentation](https://github.com/commjoen/wrongsecrets/blob/master/ctf-instructions.md)